Experts in breast and bra science

 - Three-quarters of girls had at least 1 concern about their breasts such as embarrassment when getting changed for sport, breast bounce and breast pain

 - More than 70% of girls wanted to know more about how to check for signs of breast cancer.

 50-minute breast education presentation and lesson plan

 Following extensive consultation with girls, teachers and schools we have produced Treasure Your Chest, a breast education presentation and lesson plan to help you teach adolescent girls about breast health.
-You can download the plan for free.
+This is free to download from our Treasure Your Chest website.

-- An icebreaker to cover the embarrassment of talking about breasts
+- An icebreaker to tackle the embarrassment of talking about breasts

 - Understanding the anatomy of the breast